 How our Swingblade Circular Sawmills Work

 Designed to cut the log horizontally and vertically, the single thin kerf blade of a Peterson swingblade circular sawmill pivots from the horizontal position to the vertical position with ease.
-Each cut of the log intersects at a precise point resulting in perfect boards every time as is the joy of swingblade circular sawmills.
-Discover how swingblade mills work, we’ve broken it down into three learning types so that you can choose the one you prefer.
+Each cut of the log intersects at a precise point resulting in perfect boards every time as is the joy of swingblade sawmills.
+To discover how swingblade circular mills work, we’ve broken it down into three learning types so that you can choose the one you prefer.

 - The cutting begins at the top of the log with the blade in the horizontal position, where small waste pieces are removed to expose the first useable layer of the log.
 N.B.
 The horizontal cut is always done pushing forward, and the vertical cut is always done pulling backward.